swup/js-plugin/README.md

 - a string (matching a route exactly)
 - a regular expression
 - A route pattern like `/foo/:bar`) parsed by [path-to-regexp](https://github.com/pillarjs/path-to-regexp)
-- a custom transition name taken from the `data-swup-transition` attribute of the clicked link
+- a custom animation name taken from the `data-swup-animation` attribute of the clicked link

 The most fitting route is always chosen.
 Keep in mind, that two routes can be evaluated as "same fit".